potatoscript/potato-script/README.md

 # Authors

-I am K.S.LIM the author,
-I graduated from engineering background (Mechanical Engineering at Coventry University UK), but my final year project had led me to the world of programming.
-(Developing software to find the natural frequency and damping factor from the input data as provided from some vibration measurement device.)
-This is my final year’s undergraduate project.
-It combined the fields of engineering and programming.
+I am K.S.
+Lim, the author.
+I graduated with a degree in Mechanical Engineering from Coventry University in the UK.
+While my academic background is in engineering, my final year project introduced me to the realm of programming.
+Specifically, I worked on developing software capable of determining the natural frequency and damping factor from input data obtained through vibration measurement devices.
+This project marked the culmination of my undergraduate studies, merging the domains of engineering and programming.
-The result was good and encouraged me continue to develop my programming skill until now.
-This is my first JavaScript Library, which was developed since year 2010.

-I call it <b>potato javascript</b> or o script (o=potato, why because its as easy as potato)
+The outcome of this endeavor was favorable and served as a catalyst for furthering my proficiency in programming, a pursuit I have continued to pursue since then.
+Notably, this marked the inception of my first JavaScript library, which I initiated in 2010.

+I affectionately refer to it as "Potato JavaScript" or simply "o script" (where 'o' symbolizes 'potato'), owing to its user-friendly nature akin to that of a potato.

 # License

-The library is licensed under the terms of the GNU General Public License v3.0
+The library is licensed under the terms of the Apache License